drabolec/the-binding-of-isaac-ripoff/README.md

 ### 1. Open the project folder in your terminal

-Make sure you are in the root directory of the project.
+Make sure you are in the directory of the project.

 ### 2. Compile the source file: